johnstonskj/rust-asdi/book/src/datalog/abstract.md

 * $\small \mathcal{V}$ — the finite set of alphanumeric character strings that begin with an uppercase character; e.g. `X`, `A`, `Var`.

-While it would appear that the values from $\small \mathcal{P}$ or $\small \mathcal{V}$ would overlap, these values must remain distinct.
-For example, the value `human` is a valid predicate and string constant but they have distinct types in ASDI that ensure they are distinct.
+While it would appear that the values from $\small \mathcal{C}$ and $\small \mathcal{P}$ would intersect, these values must remain distinct.
+For example, the value `human` is a valid predicate and string constant, but they have distinct types in ASDI that ensure they have distinct identities.

 Each rule $\small r \in R$ has the form: